Due to Covid-19 All face-to-face classroom training will take place in virtual classrooms with their Trainers using Zoom, until further notice!

 Please refer to Pathway & Articulation arrangements on our website.

 Students should contact each higher education institute to enquire as to the availability of advanced standing.

-APiT has selected 6 core units and 5 elective units of competency in consultation with Industry which meet the Training Package requirements of the FNS50215 Diploma of Accounting, to enable you to attain develop sound theoretical Accounting skills and knowledge that increases your future educational and employment opportunities.
+APIT has selected 6 core units and 5 elective units of competency in consultation with industry and to meet Training Package requirements.
+This will enable you to attain sound theoretical accounting skills and knowledge that increases your future educational and employment opportunities.